trilogy-group/social-toolkit-site/website/docs/getting-started/getting-started.md

 ## Step 1: Create Your Tenant

 Your first step is to create a tenant.
 A tenant represents your organization or application and contains all your brands and configurations.
+This is a public endpoint that doesn't require authorization.

+Basic configuration:
 ```http
 POST https://social-toolkit.ti.trilogy.com/tenant
 Content-Type: application/json